smartboxchannel/IKEA-VINDRIKTNING_ZIGBEE_I_II_III/README.md

 In the second version, the SGP40 VOC sensor was added to the project.

-In the third version, the SCD40 CO2, еуьзукфегку and humidity sensor was added to the project
+In the third version, the SCD40 CO2, temoerature and humidity sensor was added to the project

 ![IKEA VINDRIKTNING](https://raw.githubusercontent.com/smartboxchannel/IKEA-VINDRIKTNING_ZIGBEE/main/IMAGES/009.png)